jsonperl/heroku_backups/README.markdown

 # Heroku Backups Gem for Rails 3
-## Amazon S3 Backup and Restore capabilites for your Heroku app
+## Amazon S3 Backup and Restore capabilities for your Heroku app

 ### Things you can do:
 * Run automated backups (via cron, or Resque)